1. Overview and process of B2B Payments

 - For B2B transactions, it enables efficient and swift transfers.
 It provides global services such as multi-currency banking, cheaper invoice payments, cash management, employee payments, money transfers, and business debit cards.

-An option to consider addressing the above drawbacks is Tazapay’s Escrow service, which is optimized for international B2B payments as it protects the interest of all parties involved, does not disburse funds till services or goods are rendered, protects the buyers against delayed and cancelled shipments, and offers increased assistance such as partner verification.
-One need not worry about high transaction fees as Tazapay limits it to 1.8% per transaction which is capped at $250.
+An option to consider addressing the drawbacks above is Tazapay’s Escrow service, which is optimized for international B2B payments as it protects the interest of all parties involved, does not disburse funds till services or goods are rendered, protects the buyers against delayed and cancelled shipments, and offers increased assistance such as partner verification.
+One need not worry about high transaction fees as Tazapay limits it to 1.8% per transaction, capped at $250.
 So as your export or import value rises, you have nothing to worry about.

 Other popular international B2B payment options

 Credit cards are a widely accepted and popular mode of payment especially when it comes to B2C businesses and consumer transactions.

 - The speed, convenience, and ease of use offered by credit cards make them an increasingly accepted form of payment across businesses.